btotharye/mattermostwrapper/README.md

 This will login and print out the teams you have to show you how the api works.
 More calls will be available soon for the wrapper.

-# Testing
-This is still in testing phase and I recommend just using the code in ipython to test, you can then interactively after logging in via the

-m = MattermostAPI you can call m.get_teams() etc to see live results.

-More to come soon after I finish this project.